-We understand having a family member in jail brings many unique challenges, especially with communication.
+We understand that having a family member in jail brings many unique challenges, especially with communication.
 To help with that, each prisoner is assigned an institutional probation officer (IPO) while in custody.
 This IPO knows your family member well and can give you updates on their status when appropriate.
-In case of emergencies, or if you have questions about your loved one, please contact their assigned IPO.
+In case of emergencies, or if you have questions about your loved one- please contact his or her assigned IPO.
 To get contact information for the IPO, please contact the institution directly.